aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-graphs/create-filled-rectangle/_index.md

 In this tutorial, we explained how to create a filled rectangle using Aspose.PDF for .NET.
 You can now use this knowledge to create geometric shapes with custom fill colors in your PDF files.

+## FAQ's

+#### Q: What is the purpose of this tutorial?

+A: The purpose of this tutorial is to guide you through the process of creating a filled rectangle using Aspose.PDF for .NET, enabling you to add custom geometric shapes with fill colors to your PDF files.

+#### Q: What prerequisites are required before starting?

+A: Before you begin, ensure that you have installed the Aspose.PDF library and set up your development environment.
+Additionally, having a basic understanding of C# programming is recommended.

+#### Q: How do I specify the directory for saving the PDF file?

+A: In the provided source code, you can modify the "dataDir" variable to indicate the directory where you want to save the resulting PDF file.

+#### Q: What is the purpose of the Graph object?

+A: The Graph object acts as a container for drawing elements.
+It is created with specified dimensions and added to the page's paragraph collection.

+#### Q: How can I add a filled rectangle to the PDF document?

+A: To add a filled rectangle, create an instance of the Rectangle class with specified dimensions and fill color, and add it to the graph's shape collection.

+#### Q: Can I customize the dimensions and fill color of the rectangle?

+A: Yes, you can customize the dimensions and fill color of the rectangle by modifying the parameters passed to the `Aspose.Pdf.Drawing.Rectangle` constructor and setting the FillColor property.

+#### Q: How do I save the resulting PDF file after creating the filled rectangle?

+A: After creating the filled rectangle, you can save the resulting PDF file using the `doc.Save(dataDir + "CreateFilledRectangle_out.pdf");` line in the provided source code.